ryandoyle5401/Budgetr/Weekly Updates/Week 5 Status Update.md

 1. Finding spots to test the database was a struggle at first

 ### Progress - Mitkumar
+1. Fixed gradle and dependency issue
+2. Fixed BIOS settings to run the virtual device
+3. Reinstalled Andriod Studio
+4. Started to help with UI and backend

 ### Issues - Mitkumar
+1. Issues with running the virtual device with the code, updates were not getting changed

 ## Individual Goals for Next Week
 ### Ryan